“If only I could stop getting in my own way......."

 This might sound like a strange way of doing business, so please let me explain.

-One of the things I love most about golf is being in service of the people who play the game.
+The most enjoyable aspect of my job is being in service of the people who play the game.
 I have met and spent time with thousands of golfers over the years and many of those people have become good friends.

-I hope everyone who takes the course feels that the experience has been a worthwhile one, and is happy paying the value of what the improvement in their golf or their state of mind is worth to them.
+My wish is that everyone who takes the course feels that the experience has been a worthwhile one, and therefore is happy paying the value of what the improvement in their golf or their state of mind is worth to them.

 So, I’m going to suggest that you choose the amount you pay.
 Pick a figure that works within your budget and makes sense to you.